aminebadraoui/MNFST-RAG-UI/openapi/README.md

-# OpenAPI Specification for RAG Chat Frontend
+# OpenAPI Specification for MNFST-RAG Frontend

-This folder contains the complete OpenAPI 3.0.3 specification that any backend should respect to communicate with this RAG Chat frontend.
+This folder contains the complete OpenAPI 3.0.3 specification that any backend should respect to communicate with this MNFST-RAG frontend.

 ## Structure